vbianchi/bioagent/README.md

 # BioAgent Co-Pilot (Working Title)

 A project to develop an agentic AI co-pilot for epidemiology and bioinformatics research tasks.
 It routes queries between chat and literature search intents.
 For literature searches, it refines the query, searches PubMed/ArXiv, and summarizes the results.
 Chat responses consider conversation history.
 The agent supports OpenAI, Google Gemini, and local Ollama models, configured via `config/settings.yaml`.
+Each run creates a timestamped folder in the `workplace/` directory containing logs and results.
+Console output is colored for readability.

 ## Description